 Visit Bath Gin Distillery

 Bath Gin Distillery is Bath’s first distillery in over 250 years.
 If you love gin, the visit to the distillery and the Canary Gin Bar is a must.
 Very popular on weekend nights!

 Bath can be a city more on the pricey side when it comes to accommodation, especially in the historic centre.

 Budget accommodation in Bath:

-If you are on the budget, you can find one of the best deals on the Bath’s University student accommodation.
-The biggest availability of the rooms is during the summer when the students are gone, but you can also find some of the rooms throughout the year.
-The campus is located around a mile from the city centre but there are buses running between the two.
+If you are on a budget, you can find one of the best deals on Bath’s University student accommodation.
+The biggest availability of rooms is during the summer when the students are gone, but you can also find some of the rooms throughout the year.
+The campus is located around a mile from the city center but there are buses running between the two.
 Rooms start at £36 per night.
 Check the availability here.